-The Office of Ecosystem Projects oversees implementation of CERP projects.
+Office of Water Policy and Ecosystems Restoration: The Office of Water Policy and Ecosystems Projects (OWPEP) oversees implementation of CERP projects.
 Tasks include policy, regulatory, planning, program coordination, technical and engineering support, and coordination with other FDEP staff regarding issues related to CERP and non-CERP projects.
-Projects funded through the SOETF and LATF during FY 2018/19 include the Everglades Agricultural Area Reservoir, C-43 West Basin Storage Reservoir project, C-44 Reservoir and Stormwater Treatment Area (STA) project, Lake Okeechobee Watershed Project, Western Everglades Restoration Project, Biscayne Bay Coastal Wetlands, Picayune Strand Restoration project, C-111 Spreader Canal, CEPP South, CERP Project Modeling, and CERP Water Quality Studies.
+Projects funded through the SOETF and LATF during FY 2019/20 include the EAA Reservoir, C-43 West Basin Storage Reservoir project, C-44 Reservoir and STA project, Lake Okeechobee Watershed Project, Loxahatchee River Watershed Restoration, WERP, Biscayne Bay Coastal Wetlands, Picayune Strand Restoration project, C-111 Spreader Canal, CEPP South, CERP Planning, and CERP Water Quality Studies.

-• Waste Management in Tallahassee

-Tasks include technical support and review of potential impacts from residual agrochemicals on lands acquired for restoration projects and CERP Water Quality Studies.
+Waste Management in Tallahassee: Tasks include technical support and review of potential impacts from residual agrochemicals on lands acquired for restoration projects and CERP Water Quality Studies.

-Florida Fish and Wildlife Conservation Commission (FWC) (\$4,143,809)
+Florida Fish and Wildlife Conservation Commission (FWC) (\$3,873,679)

 The FWC contributes to CERP projects by providing technical assistance to the sponsoring agencies, ensuring that CERP activities address the needs of fish and wildlife and their associated habitats.
-The Office of Conservation Planning Services facilitates official consultations for CERP projects through various processes including inter-agency planning teams, the Coastal Zone Management Act, the Fish and Wildlife Coordination Act, and the National Environmental Policy Act (NEPA).
+The Office of Conservation Planning Services facilitates official consultations for CERP projects through various processes including inter-agency planning teams, the Coastal Zone Management Act, the Fish and Wildlife Coordination Act, and the NEPA.

 FWC's Office of Strategic Initiatives (OSI) identifies and coordinates programs with boundary-spanning implications that benefit wildlife and their habitats.
-In FY 2012/13, the agency organized an inter-divisional team to prioritize and coordinate the agency's contributions to all inter-agency ecosystem restoration activities in south Florida including CERP.
-In 2016, the FWC created an Everglades Coordinator position, housed within OSI, to work across FWC divisions and regions and to ensure that the FWC is strategically positioned to support restoration of the South Florida Ecosystem.
+FWC maintains an agency organized inter-divisional team to prioritize and coordinate the agency's contributions to all South Florida Ecosystem restoration activities including CERP.
+The agency created an Everglades Coordinator position in 2016, housed within the OSI, to work internally across FWC divisions and regions and externally with partnering agencies.
+The Everglades Coordinator position and inter-divisional support team ensure that FWC is strategically positioned to support restoration of the South Florida Ecosystem.

-South Florida Water Management District (\$34,156,305)
+South Florida Water Management District (\$26,517,598)

 The SFWMD is the local sponsor for the majority of the 68 projects included in the CERP.
 Planning, design, and construction are currently underway on some of these projects.
-While some projects are in the planning and design phase, others such as the Indian River Lagoon South C-44 Reservoir and STA Project, C-43 Reservoir Project, and Picayune Strand Restoration Project are currently under construction.
+While some projects are in the planning and design phase, others such as the Indian River Lagoon South C-44 Reservoir and STA Project, C-43 Reservoir Project, Picayune Strand Restoration Project, and CEPP are currently under construction.

 The Indian River Lagoon South restoration project will reduce harmful freshwater inflows and generate habitat and water quality improvements in the St. Lucie Estuary and the Indian River Lagoon.
 The SFWMD has completed construction of the C-44 Communication Tower, the S-404 System Discharge structure and the S-401 Pump Station.
-The 6,300-acre C-44 STA is currently under construction and expected to be completed in 2019.
-The C-44 Reservoir, which will store up to 550,600 acre-feet of water, is under construction by the USACE and expected to be complete in 2020/21.
+The 6,300-acre C-44 STA is currently under construction and expected to be completed in 2020.
+The C-44 Reservoir, which will store up to 550,600 acre-feet of water, is under construction by the USACE and expected to be completed in 2021.

 The Picayune Strand Restoration project will restore natural sheetflow to enhance wetlands in the 55,000-acre Picayune Strand and provide more natural freshwater inflow to the Ten Thousand Islands National Wildlife Refuge.
 The SFWMD initiated construction of the Manatee Mitigation Feature of the Picayune Strand Restoration Project in late Spring 2015 and construction is now complete.
-The operational testing and monitoring period for the Merritt and Faka Union pump stations is complete and both pump stations have been transferred to the SFWMD for long term operations and maintenance.
-The Miller Pump Station is currently in the operational testing phase and is anticipated to be transferred to SFWMD for long term operations and maintenance in 2019.
-The design level seepage analysis and modeling work for the southwestern protection feature is in progress and the acquisition of remaining project lands in the Belle Meade area is underway with the majority of parcels now in SFWMD ownership.
+The operational testing and monitoring period for the Merritt, Faka Union, and Miller pump stations are complete and have been transferred to the SFWMD for long term operations and maintenance.
+The design of the southwestern protection feature is in progress and the acquisition of remaining project lands in the Belle Meade area is underway with the majority of parcels now in SFWMD ownership.